camptocamp/oerpscenario/Readme.txt

 sudo gem install parseconfig
 sudo gem install ooor --source http://gemcutter.org

+(Optional, if you want to use it) sudo gem install rake

 On Ubuntu if ruby  and ruby gem are not installed do (Thanks to C. Almeida for the infos):
 - apt-get install libopenssl-ruby (not self evident)
 - add '/var/lib/gems/1.8/bin' to path